-Japan's 'Black Widow' loses final death sentence appeal: Reports
+Japan's 'black widow' loses final death sentence appeal: Reports

 When contacted by AFP, officials at the top court could not immediately confirm the reports.

-The defence lawyers had claimed Kakehi was incapable of going through trials due to dementia, and she told Yomiuri TV before the ruling that she "did not want to die".
+Kakehi's defence lawyers had claimed their client was incapable of going through trials due to dementia, and she herself told Yomiuri TV before the ruling that she "did not want to die".

 Kakehi reportedly amassed one billion yen (S$12 million) in payouts over 10 years, but subsequently lost most of the fortune through unsuccessful financial trading.